Tarun215/EnviroCar_c1/README.md

-# EnviroCar_c1
+# EnviroCar_c1_consumption_data
 This is a react application powered by react-map-gl and deck.gl to visualise EnviroCar tracks data.

 ## Status

-Visualised 13 tracks with color on the basis of their consumption data:
+Visualised all 100 tracks, provided by EnviroCar API on calling "/tracks" route, with color on the basis of their consumption data.

+All tracks can be seen in and around:
-* Hamm : 7 tracks
+* Hamm
-* Chemnitz : 5 tracks
+* Chemnitz
-* Bremen : 1 track
+* Bremen

 ##### Working on wiring up city selector